Skip to main content

 • request and response controls around LLM and MCP usage

-This is one of the reasons the product works well both for existing AI stacks and for new applications.
-Gateway mode helps at the request boundary.
-Workflow control and decision records matter once requests turn into multi-step execution.
+This is one of the reasons the product works for existing AI stacks and for new applications.
+Gateway and Proxy modes help at the model-call boundary.
+MCP governs tool access.
+MAP and WCP matter once requests turn into multi-step execution.
+Decision Mode matters when the control point is shared infrastructure.

 MCP Connector Governance